Presidential standard of Italy

-The Presidential Standard of Italy (Stendardo presidenziale italiano) is the distinctive standard of the presence of the President of the Italian Republic.
+The presidential standard of Italy (Stendardo presidenziale italiano) is the distinctive standard of the presence of the president of the Italian Republic.

-Therefore, it flies above the Quirinal Palace, when the President is in residence.
+Therefore, it flies above the Quirinal Palace, when the president is in residence.
 The standard is flown from the vehicle transporting the president, from prefectures when the president is visiting a city and inside the halls when he acts in an official capacity.
 The presidential standard is one of the National symbols of Italy.

-The standard recalls the colors of the flag of Italy, with particular reference to the standard of the historic Italian Republic of 1802-1805; the square shape and the savoy blue border, whose use was maintained even in the Republican era, symbolize the Italian Armed Forces, which are commanded by the president.
+The standard recalls the colors of the flag of Italy, with particular reference to the standard of the historic Italian Republic of 1802–1805; the square shape and the savoy blue border, whose use was maintained even in the Republican era, symbolize the four Italian Armed Forces, which are commanded by the president.
+Blue in heraldry also metaphorically symbolizes command.

 Description

-The President of the Italian Republic has an official standard.
+The president of the Italian Republic has an official standard.
 The current version is based on the square flag of the Napoleonic Italian Republic, on a field of blue, charged with the emblem of Italy in gold.
-The square shape with a Savoy blue border symbolize the four Italian armed forces, namely the Italian Air Force, the Carabinieri, the Italian Army and the Italian Navy, of which the President is the commander.
+The square shape with a Savoy blue border symbolize the four Italian Armed Forces, namely the Italian Air Force, the Carabinieri, the Italian Army and the Italian Navy, of which the president is the commander.
 The standard is kept in the custody of the Commander of the Reggimento Corazzieri of the Arma dei Carabinieri, along with the war flag (assigned to Regiment in 1878).
+Blue in heraldry also metaphorically symbolizes command.